 In a medium bowl whisk together the 3 cups of flour with 1 teaspoon of kosher salt and baking powder and 1/2 teaspoon of baking soda, then set off to the side.

-In a bowl of your stand mixer, cream together the butter and sugar.
+In a bowl of your stand mixer, fitted with the paddle attachment, add 1 cup softened unsalted butter and 2 cups granulated white sugar.

 Don’t Have Buttermilk?